Playing Tennis like "Deep Blue" Part 2: Computation and Tennis Tactics

 Colloquially you can think of Skills as your repertoire of different shots, and Tactics as your repertoire of "Patterns of Play" or patterns of multiple shots.

-In this post we will be discussing the BallBOPPer's Tactics and Strategy constructs and provide some detailed information on how Tactical and Strategic tennis decisions can be made through computation.
+In this post we will be discussing the BallBOPPer's Tactics and Strategy constructs and provide information on how Tactical and Strategic tennis decisions can be optimized through computation.
 In the process we hope to provide you with an understanding of the benefits that this computational approach can bring to your game.

 Predictions and Decisions

-The three constructs: Skills, Tactics and Strategy, are individual computational models that utilize contextual data gathered from hundreds and thousands of sets, and this combination of the models and data are what the BallBOPPer's uses to make tennis playing decisions.
+The three constructs: Skills, Tactics and Strategy, are individual computational models that utilize data gathered from the playing of hundreds of live sets, and thousands of simulated sets, and this combination of the models and their data are what the BallBOPPer's uses to make tennis playing decisions.

 Obviously, this is different from the way a human player makes tennis playing decisions.
 Human players play tennis using their gut or intuition, while BB does calculations.
 But in the bigger picture, both decision-making processes are based on the same thing - predictions.